 Alternative Teacher Certification Guide

 Alternative or non-traditional teacher certification was initially introduced to fill critical teacher shortages.
 Today, alternative certification has been widely adopted as a way to recruit talented individuals in all subjects who have a passion for teaching but do not have backgrounds in education.
-According to a 2012 survey by the National Center for Education Statistics (NCES), 14.6% of teachers leading classrooms in public schools entered teaching through an alternative pathway.1
+According to a survey by the National Center for Education Statistics (NCES) covering the 2015-2016 school year, about 18% of public school teachers–676,000 individuals–had earned their teaching license through an alternative certification program.1.
+This is up from the 2011-2012 school year when 14.6% of teachers leading classrooms in public schools reported entering teaching through an alternative pathway.2

-Alternative routes to teaching are available in the majority of states and offer those who have not completed coursework in education the opportunity to meet standards and become educators licensed to teach in public schools.
-If you are interested in becoming a teacher, continue reading to find an overview of the most common options for alternative certification as well as links to our state-by-state guides.
+Alternative routes to teaching are available in the majority of states and offer people who have not completed coursework in education the opportunity to meet teacher standards and become educators licensed to teach in public schools.
+If you are interested in becoming a teacher through an alternative route, continue reading to find an overview of the most common options for alternative certification as well as links to our state-by-state guides.

 Requirements for Alternative Routes to Certification